jjorn/MungoHealer/README.md

 Note that the following steps were taken in the above code:

 1. Add `import MungoHealer` at the top
-2. Add `var mungo: MungoHealer!` global variable
+2. Add `var mungo: Mungo!` global variable
 3. Add a private `configureMungoHealer()` method
 4. Provide your preferred `logError` handler (e.g. [SwiftyBeaver](https://github.com/SwiftyBeaver/SwiftyBeaver))
 5. Call `configureMungoHealer()` on app launch